 As with the original Stacker, this sandwich’s big secret is the Stacker sauce.
 Its base is a typical burger spread combo of mayo/ketchup/sweet pickle relish, but this one has a hint of celery flavor and rosemary not found in other burger sauces.
 To get the celery juice you can grate a stalk of celery on a grater or Microplane then press the pulp through a wire mesh strainer.
 You’ll get plenty of juice, but you just need a little bit to make your hacked sauce a perfect taste-alike.
 Just so you know, all other Stacker Sauce hacks I researched leave out the celery juice and rosemary.

-My Burger King BK Stacker King recipe here makes four single hamburgers, but feel free to stack up as many patties as you can handle.
+My Burger King BK Stacker King copycat recipe below makes four single hamburgers, but feel free to stack up as many patties as you can handle.

 The 729-unit chain did not start its life as Qdoba.
 When the Mexican food chain was first founded by Robert Miller and Anthony Hauser in Denver, Colorado in 1995, it was called Zuma Mexican Grill, named after a friend’s cat.
 As it turned out, a restaurant in Boston had that same name and threatened to sue, so the partners changed the name to Z-Teca.
 It wasn’t long before two different restaurants threatened to sue for that name—Z’Tejas in Arizona and Azteca in Washington—and the partners were forced to change the name yet again.
 This time they called their restaurant Qdoba, a completely made-up name that was unlikely to be used by anyone else.